A Tutorial on Clustering Analysis for Bayesian Graphical Models using the R packages bgms and easybgm

 BF_10 1/BF_10 # Bayes factor in favor of H0

 - The Bayes factor testing the hypothesis of a specific number of clusters, i.e., \(\mathcal{H}_1: B = b_1\), against \(\mathcal{H}_2: B = b_2\).
-Say we wish to test the null hypothesis of 1 cluster against the hypothesis that assumes there are two clusters (i.e., \(b_1 = 1\) and \(b_2 = 2\)).
+Say we wish to test the null hypothesis of one cluster against the hypothesis that assumes there are two clusters (i.e., \(b_1 = 1\) and \(b_2 = 2\)).
 For this, we follow similar steps as above.

 <- unname(fit[["components"]][1,2]) # posterior probabilities under H0 (i.e., B = 1)